 As we discussed in Part 1, your care provider’s philosophy can have a tremendous influence on your birth.
 Not only will the provider you choose be influential during the course of labor, but can influence your confidence, level of preparation and attitude toward birth.
 After you completed Step 1 and gotten to know your care provider a bit more (see Steps for Choosing the Right Care Provider - Part 1), spend some time reflecting on your experiences so far with your care provider and consider how your care provider makes you feel.
 Your treatment during your prenatal visits can help you better understand what might occur during your birth.
-Carve out a few minutes to honestly answer these questions (or download a free PDF and print these to review later):
+Carve out a few minutes to honestly answer these questions:

 - completely, using plain language and spending as much time as necessary to help me feel informed.

 - for the most part, though I occasionally still want more information.

 - vaguely, leaving me confused or unsure.

 2. At my appointments, I feel the amount of time spent with my care provider is:

 - more than enough to discuss questions, be reassured, and allow us to get to know each other.

 - about average, allowing for some discussion, but the conversation is usually brief.

 - very brief.
 He/she is in and out of the room in a matter of minutes and I leave feeling like I didn’t get what I needed out of the appointment.